ataraxao/cwa/introduction.md

 ### 6) Aligning Young People Toward Productive Ends

-If the only way someone can secure a high-quality, dedicated Partner COO is to programmatically prove they have the capital and discipline to fund a CWA, it redirects energy away from mimetic posturing and digital distractions.
+If the only way someone can secure a high-quality, dedicated Recipient Party is to programmatically prove they have the capital and discipline to fund a CWA, it redirects energy away from mimetic posturing and digital distractions.
 It forces people to become actual, disciplined builders of capital.

 ### 7) The Pivot in Digital Signaling *(The End of Attention Farming)*

 Currently, social media use is heavily skewed toward self-sexualization and “attention farming.”
 As established in the Gravity Model, this is a highly rational response to the clear price signals of the Attention Economy sphere.
 However, as the CWA establishes a new, verifiable apex reward, the required market signaling fundamentally changes.
-To attract a verified Funding Partner, the aspirational pipeline of people will naturally pivot their public-facing digital footprints.
+To attract a verified Funding Party, the aspirational pipeline of people will naturally pivot their public-facing digital footprints.
 The focus will shift away from attention-farming content—which often reads as higher-risk and lower-interoperability to a prospective partner—and toward the demonstration of high-level utility, emotional regulation, and operational competency.
 Social media will transition from a marketplace of superficial mimetic validation into a verifiable resume of domestic and managerial excellence.

 ---